fluiddyn/fluidimage/README.md

 With the improvement of the Python numerical ecosystem and of tools for collaborative development, one can think it is possible to build together a good community-driven library/toolkit specialized in image processing for fluid mechanics.
 This is our project with FluidImage.
-Fluidimage can be thought as a partial rewrite in Python of [UVmat] with a focus on performance and usability.
-Moreover, we try to integrate good ideas taken from [OpenPIV], [PIVlab] and [PIVmat].

-This package is quite young but can be used to
+Fluidimage has now grown into a clean software reimplementing in modern Python algorithms and ideas taken from [UVmat], [OpenPIV], [PIVlab] and [PIVmat] with a focus on performance, usability and maintanability.
+However, Fluidimage is not restricted to Particle Image Velocimetry computations ([PIV], i.e. displacements of pattern obtained by correlations of cropped images) and can be used to

 - display and pre-process images,

-- compute displacement or velocity fields with Particle Image Velocimetry ([PIV], i.e. displacements of pattern obtained by correlations of cropped images), Background-Oriented Schlieren ([BOS](https://en.wikipedia.org/wiki/Background-oriented_schlieren_technique)) and [optical flow](https://en.wikipedia.org/wiki/Optical_flow),
+- compute displacement or velocity fields with PIV, Background-Oriented Schlieren ([BOS](https://en.wikipedia.org/wiki/Background-oriented_schlieren_technique)) and [optical flow](https://en.wikipedia.org/wiki/Optical_flow),

-- analyze and display PIV fields.
+- analyze and display vector and scalar fields.

-We want to make FluidImage easy (useful documentation, easy installation, good API, usable with simple scripts and simple graphical user interfaces), reliable (with good [unittests](https://codecov.io/gh/fluiddyn/fluidimage/)) and very efficient, in particular when the number of images is large.
+We want to make FluidImage easy (useful documentation, easy installation, nice API, usable with simple scripts and few simple graphical user interfaces), reliable (with good [unittests](https://codecov.io/gh/fluiddyn/fluidimage/)) and very efficient, in particular when the number of images is large.
 Thus we want FluidImage to be able to run efficiently and easily on a personal computer and on big clusters.
 The efficiency is